What does Parcero mean when it comes to learning Spanish?

 Meanings of Parcero

-In this section, I’ll provide a few examples of how the word “parcero” can be used in conversation so you can get familiar with it, practice it, and learn to use it naturally whenever it’s appropriate.
+In this section, I’ll provide a few examples of how the word “parcero” can be used in conversation.
+That way you can get familiar with it, practice it, and learn to use it naturally whenever it’s appropriate.

 These are simple sentences you can memorize and use to create your own that can be used in your own Spanish conversations.